Sn0whax/xbps-repo/README.md

 - **`.github/workflows/update-packages.yaml`** discovers new upstream versions.
 It runs automatically every 6 hours (`cron: "17 */6 * * *"`, UTC) and on manual dispatch.
 When it finds a newer version it rewrites the affected template's `version`/`checksum`, commits the change, and triggers the build workflow.
 If nothing is newer, it exits without building.

 - **`.github/workflows/build.yaml`** builds the current package templates, signs the resulting XBPS repository, and publishes release assets to the `latest` GitHub release.
 It runs on pushes to `main` touching `srcpkgs/**` and on manual dispatch.
 It does **not** discover new upstream versions on its own; it only builds whatever the templates currently specify.
+Build dependencies between templates (for example, `ananicy-cpp` requiring `nlohmann-json`) are resolved automatically by `xbps-src`.

 In normal operation, packages track upstream within roughly six hours: the update workflow detects a new version, commits it, and dispatches a build that republishes the `latest` release.

-> Note: `cachyos-settings-runit` has no upstream version to track (it is source-free), so the update workflow does not bump it.
-To publish changes, edit its files under `srcpkgs/cachyos-settings-runit/`, increment `revision` in its template, and push to `main` to trigger a build.
+> Note: `cachyos-settings-runit` and `nlohmann-json` have fixed versions that the update workflow does not auto-bump (the former is source-free; the latter is pinned to the version `ananicy-cpp` expects). `ananicy-cpp` tracks a GitLab tag.
+To publish changes to any of these, edit the template, increment `revision` (or `version`) in its template, and push to `main` to trigger a build.

 Required repository secrets: